Twentieth Century Timeline (1900 onwards)

 2007: The Bank Of England bails out Northern Rock the 4th largest mortgage company.

-2008: The Large Hadron Collider experiment inaugurated to establish origins of the Big Bang.
+2008: The Large Hadron Collider experiment inaugurated in Switzerland to establish origins of the Big Bang.

 2009: The World Health Organisation declares H1N1 influenza as a global pandemic. (“swine flu”).